 - A combo ticket is the way to go if visiting the aquarium as well as you will save versus purchasing each attraction separate.

 - Tickets can be purchased online or on site

 We enjoyed our ride on the Wheel.
 The views are great and it’s something that can be done year round in the climate controlled gondolas.
 Due to the cost, it’s not something we will do again for awhile however.
 It’s a fun thing to do as a one time adventure or for a special occasion but I think the cost is a little high.
-I would like to visit it at again night though to see it all lit up.

 If you are hungry during your visit to Union Station, there are a variety of dining options available from casual to upscale.
 There is also the acclaimed Soda Fountain and it’s freak shake creations.
 We enjoyed a reasonably priced lunch at the 1894 Cafe located near the aquarium.
 (1894 is the year Union Station opened.)
 The cafe features sandwiches, burgers, and salads.
 Tip: The kids meals are a $6 bargain for generous portions and the burgers were quite good.

 (Note: The 1894 cafe has been closed during COVID while other Union Station restaurants remain open.)